abdullahcanakci/network_clock/readme.md

 #### Prototype

 First prototype has been designed and send for fabrication.
 This doesn't have external components like buttons and leds to inform but a programming interface so constant development can be done on the device.
-Schematic and the PCB can be found on [here](https://easyeda.com/abdullahcanakci/networkclock)
+Schematic and the PCB can be found on inside Phsical device folder.